-The basic plan with Viasat typically has a standard price of $69.99 per month, although the starting price is $49.99 per month.
-This is definitely more expensive than plans available with HughesNet, but Viasat's plan also has higher speeds for uploading and downloading, along with unlimited data (once the customer goes through their anytime data, then download speeds range from 1 to 5 Mbps.
+The basic plan with Viasat typically has a standard price of $70 per month, although the starting price is $50 per month for the first 3 months.
+This is definitely more expensive than plans available with HughesNet, but Viasat's plan also has higher speeds for uploading and downloading, along with unlimited data (once the customer goes through their anytime data, then download speeds range from 1 to 5 Mbps.)

 Since Viasat requires that consumers sign up for contracts, there is an early termination fee amounting to $15 for every month the customer had left on their contract.
 Contracts run for two years.

 The usual Viasat equipment is a modem and a satellite dish.
 Those have a rental fee of $9.99 every month.
 For consumers who don't mind shelling out more upfront, Viasat also has two prepayment options available.